Gyoji. Sumo wrestling ref

 The payment

 The referees are ranked the same as the sumo wrestlers.
-It means the new ref who graduated from the technical school recently could not get good money.
-The average payment for the first month would be 1,066.44 US dollars each month (2023, March).
+It means the new Gyoji can not earn a high payment.
+The average payment for the first month would be $1,066 (US).
 It is not much.

-The penalty of misjudgment is strict.
-If the ref made a mistake about 6 or 9 times during his career, he would get a rank down.
-(If he did wrong three times in one match, he would lose one ranked down with no excuse).
+If the Gyoji misses judges 6 or 9 times, he will get a rank downgrade.
+(If he did wrong three times in one match, he would lose one rank with no excuse.).

 Sumo wrestling is one of the most official sports in Japan.
 Therefore, any license to be a wrestler or ref is so hard.
-(To be honest, I thought, there were too much strict rules!)
+(To be honest, we thought there were too many strict rules!)

 To close